Apress/developing-solutions-for-microsoft-azure-certification-companion/ch04/README.md

 1. Manually migrate the database or just uncomment the code to enable automatic migrations (in the Program.cs file).

+>**Important**:  Don't forget to set the server firewall on the database to allow for the other azure services and your client IP address (if you want to connect from your machine) so that you and the app service can interact with the database.

 ## Create the App Service Plan and App Service

 Feel free to create the plan first, or just create the plan while deploying, your choice.